 The figures shown above all use the pzl sokoban default images for the seven states that need to be represented in the grid.
 The adjacent figure uses a "custom skin".
 The term "skin" applies to the graphical appearance of the game.
 A skinnable game, like pzl sokoban, allows the use of customizable components to create the way it looks.

-As installed, sokoban has 2 "skins", the one shown in the majority of figures on this page, and named "small" in the skins menu, and another named "large" which uses the same iconography but with a two-times magnification.
+As installed, sokoban has 2 "skins", the one shown in the majority of figures on this page, and named "large" in the skins menu, and another named "small" which uses the same iconography but scaled down by a factor of 2.
 In addition, sokoban also allows players to define their own skins.

 However, those wanting such superficial gratification have to work for it: